ntu-aris/caric/index.md

 ###  5.3.3.
 LOS and FOV

 The term $$q_\text{seen}$$ is a binary-valued metric value that is 1.0 when the interest point falls in the field of view (FOV) of the camera, and the camera has direct line of sight (LOS) to the interest point (not obstructed by any other objects), and 0.0 otherwise.
-The camera horizontal FOV and vertical FOV are defined by the parameters `HorzFOV` and `VertFOV` in the file [caric_ppcom_network.txt](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network/caric_ppcom_network.txt).
+The camera horizontal FOV and vertical FOV are defined by the parameters `HorzFOV` and `VertFOV` in the [description files for the respective inspection scenarios](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network).
 Note that the camera orientation can be controlled as described in the section [Camera gimbal control](#631-camera-gimbal-control).

 ###  5.3.4.
 Motion blur

 The motion blur metric $$q_\text{blur}$$ is based on the motion of the interest point during the camera exposure duration $$\tau$$.
-This value is declared in the parameter `ExposureTime` in [caric_ppcom_network.txt](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network/caric_ppcom_network.txt).
+This value is declared in the parameter `ExposureTime` in the [description files](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network).
 It can be interpreted as the number of pixels that an interest point moves across during the exposure time, i.e.:

 $$
 \displaystyle